SutekhVRC/VibeCheck/README.md

 - Make sure the VibeCheck PC and your phone or computer running Lovense Connect are on the same network/subnet
 - Connect your toys to Lovense Connect
 - It may take like 30 seconds for Lovense Connect to update their NAT punchtrough API
+- You can check if your toys and lovense connect app is detected by lovense servers by going to the LC Debug tab and clicking refresh or visit [here](https://api.lovense.com/api/lan/getToys).
 - Be aware if you are using Bluetooth connected toys at the same time as Lovense Connect connected toys that they dont conflict with eachother (Same type of toy or one toy connecting through both ways at once)
 - Start VibeCheck: VibeCheck should find your Lovense Connect toys from the Lovense API.
 If not wait a bit longer and/or maybe restart VibeCheck to re-trigger VibeCheck to check the Lovense API again.
 - Press Enable!